-The Alaskool website is one of the largest online collections of materials on Alaska Native history, languages, and cultures.
-ISER and several partner organizations created the site, and ISER maintains it.
-But because of limited funding in recent years, almost all the materials on the site were posted between 1997 and 2004.
+Alaskool is an archival website hosting one of the largest online collections of materials on Alaska Native history, languages, and cultures.
+ISER and several partner organizations created the site in 1997, and almost all the materials on the site were posted between 1997 and 2004.
 The site is now hosted by UAA's College of Education.
 If you have questions, contact Paul Ongtookguk at email@example.com or Suzanne Sharp at firstname.lastname@example.org.

-This special ISER site describes many aspects of the state budget process and is intended to help Alaskans better understand that complicated process.
+This site describes many aspects of the state budget process and is intended to help Alaskans better understand that complicated process.
 It was created in 2004, so the budget figures are now far out of date.
-But the description of the budget process is still useful, and ISER hopes to be able to update the numbers in the future.
-If you have questions, get in touch with Scott Goldsmith, professor of economics at ISER.
+But the description of the budget process is still useful.
+If you have questions, get in touch with Scott Goldsmith, professor emeritus of economics at ISER.